themesberg/flowbite/content/forms/number-input.md

                   Function
               </td>
               <td class="px-6 py-4">
-                  Set a callback function when the item has been collapsed.
+                  Set a callback function when the item has been incremented.
               </td>
           </tr>
           <tr class="border-b dark:bg-gray-800 dark:border-gray-700">